Owasippe Scout Reservation: Camp Dan Beard

-Opening with Camp Beard in 1921, Camp West was named after James E. West, a very influential figure in early scouting.
-Camp West was originally opened for the scouts of the South Shore and Stockyards district.
-The camp seemed to be remarkably similar to Beard in its operation, although it developed some unique areas and buildings throughout the years.
-One of which was the Park Manor Lodge, a large, log cabin building meant to house the Camp Director.
-There was also a beachside program area called the Safety Haven that taught lifesaving merit badge and other water-related merit badges.
-The camp was consistently smaller than both Beard and Stuart after the 1930s.
-In 1965, Camp West closed.
-Like the rest of the area around Crystal Lake, it was used occasionally by the scouts for non-staffed programs until the land was sold.
+In the Spring of 2026 the last remaining undeveloped parcel of land on Owasippe Lake was sold for private development.
+This section of property was at the location where Camp Beard once stood.

+Owasippe Lake, July 2026, from the former Camp Beard waterfront.
+Former Stuart Waterfront on far left.

 Camp Stuart/McDonald

 Camp Stuart was opened in 1922, and was originally called Camp McDonald.
 The camp was originally named after the scout executive Louis L. McDonald, an early Scout Executive.
 It was renamed Camp Stuart in honor of R. Douglas Stuart, who had been president of the council for over 25 years when the camp was renamed in 1935.
-He was also a member of the family that owned the famous Quaker Oats company.
+He was also a member of the family that owned the famous Quaker Oats Company.
 Camp Stuart was located on the south side of Crystal Lake.
 It operated as a fully-staffed dining hall camp.
 The camp originally served the Southwest District scouts, but it would outgrow this concept and serve scouts from all over the Chicago area.
 It had several structures unique to camp and would retain a remarkably similar layout throughout the years.
 A hand-drawn map from the early 1930s shows a Dining Hall and Showers, Hospital, Trading Post, Handicraft Cabin, Woodcraft Lodge, Zoo and the famous Blockhouse.
 As the name suggests, scouts would work on merit badges there in the early days, it also functioned as a mult-purpose space for camp events and lessons.
 A 1967 map of Camp Stuart shows much of the same, including the Blockhouse, Handicraft moving near the Blockhouse, Campcraft replacing Woodcraft (the equivalent to scoutcraft), and the Merit Badge Lodge taking the place as the Office.
 The Dining Hall was identical to the one built at Camp West, and would remain standing until 1977, when it was cleared out.
 Throughout the 1970s, much of the aging infrastructure of the camp would be torn down or destroyed, including the Merit Badge Lodge in the early 1970s, and the Blockhouse in a storm in 1968.
-Stuart’s last year of operation was 1978.
+Stuart's last year of operation was 1978.